Integerous/resume.guide/1. Understand/ats.md

 # 🤖 Understanding ATS

 ## 🤖 What is ATS?
 When companies in the U.S. post a job, they often get hundreds or even thousands of resumes per day.
-But **where do all these resumes go, and how are they sorted?**
+But <ins>**where do all these resumes go, and how are they sorted?**</ins>

 To manage this flood of applications, companies use an **ATS (Applicant Tracking System)**, which is software that helps streamline the hiring process.
 Some of the most popular ATS platforms are: